 That's why we've created our strategic marketing goal setting training for marketers and managers to plan, manage and achieve their goals.
 Our popular RACE Practical Digital Strategy Learning Path includes modules like 'set digital marketing goals and objectives', to help you translate your vision into goals, objectives and KPIs.

 When setting your marketing goals, it's crucial to define each stage of the customer journey.
 For example, your objectives for new website visitors will be different from email subscribers.
 The RACE Practical Digital Strategy Learning Path will take you through setting marketing goals at each stage of reach, act, convert and engage.

-Smart Insights members are applying our marketing tools and templates to implement a customer-centric and data-driven marketing strategy.
-We have marketing solutions for large and small businesses, including marketing strategy and planning, digital channel specialist resources, and industry trends and innovations.
-Get started today.
+Use the RACE Framework to develop your marketing strategy.
+Within RACE you'll find a plethora of solutions for large and small businesses, including marketing strategy and planning, digital channel specialist resources, and industry trends and innovations.

 Whenever you put together a new marketing strategy or even when you use a digital marketing tactic, your overall strategic goals should always be at the back of your mind.